-Yuqi is a Pre-Doctoral Fellow at EPIC working on the Climate Impact Lab.
+Yuqi was a Pre-Doctoral Fellow at EPIC working on the Climate Impact Lab.
 Her area of interest is inter-disciplinary research including economics of climate change and pollution.
 Prior to joining EPIC, she studied at the University of Chicago Booth School of Business with a focus on finance and received an MBA.
 She also holds a Bachelor of Science in Mathematics and Economics from MIT.

-Jingyuan is a Pre-Doctoral Fellow at EPIC and works on the Climate Impact Lab with Michael Greenstone.
+Jingyuan was a Pre-Doctoral Fellow at EPIC and works on the Climate Impact Lab with Michael Greenstone.
 She is interested in the economics of environmental degradation and climate change.
 Prior to joining the University of Chicago, she worked as a research assistant at Cornell Institute for China Economic Research.
 Jingyuan holds an MS in Applied Economics from Cornell University and a Bachelor degree in Environmental Science and Economics from Peking University.